beberlei/composer-monorepo-plugin/README.md

 Complement to Composer to build monolithic repositories in PHP projects.

 Fiddler uses a single global `composer.json` with all third party dependencies of your project.
-You then define many sub-components in sub-folders, each with its own `fiddler.json`, a simplified `composer.json` file.
-Fiddler dependencies can be on either a third party Composer package or a component of the project.
+You then define many packages in sub-folders of the project, each with its own `fiddler.json`, a simplified `composer.json` file.
+Fiddler dependencies can be on either a third party Composer package or a Fiddler package contained in the project.

-Fiddler's build step generates autoload files for each component that allow access to the dependencies the component uses.
+Fiddler's build step generates `vendor/autoload.php` files for each package that allow access to the explicitly specified dependencies.

 Fiddler draws inspiration from Google [Blaze/Bazel](http://bazel.io/) and Facebook [Buck](http://facebook.github.io/buck/) implementing a single